dsdanielpark/fine-tuned-korean-bert-news-article-classifier/README.md

 ## Remark
 - *Please note that the domain was not fully searched because it is not mission critical artificial intelligence and is intended to simply identify NLP(Natural Language Processing) models in korean and perform requested tasks in a short period of time with limited data.*
--I suggests that additional experiments or tricks may be necessary if the model is used in actual service.
+- I suggests that additional experiments or tricks may be necessary if the model is used in actual service.
 However, if the model is applied in the same way as the heuristic method, it is expected to maintain satisfactory performance.
 The author notes that there may be considerations such as continuous learning.

 <!-- - *This is just a toy project! please enjoy it!* <br>
 ![](https://github.com/DSDanielPark/news-article-classification-using-koBERT/blob/main/imgs/enjoy2.gif) -->